rkweehinzmann/user-documentation/docs/datasets/dashboardTableEditing.md

 ### Saving only specific records
 In SciCat there is also the ability to only save data for manually selected data. ![see image](./img/selecting%20specific%20records%20to%20save%20to%20file.png)\
-This option works for both CSV and Json format to only return information about these selected records.
-However, the other aspects of each saving method still apply so CSV will return a snapshot of what you see, and Json will return all of the data related to just the selected records.
+This option works for both CSV and JSON format to only return information about these selected records.
+However, the other aspects of each saving method still apply so CSV will return a snapshot of what you see, and JSON will return all of the data related to just the selected records.